AlexeyShulmin/big-data-assignment2/app/README.md

+# ADD a.parquet TO THIS FOLDER FOR CODE TO RUN
+Can't add such a big file in Github Repo

 ## app folder
 This folder contains the data folder and all scripts and source code that are required to run your simple search engine.